Laixer/FunderMaps/README.md

 4. Enter the project directory in `src/{project}`.

+5. _(Optional)_ Test the application by running `dotnet test`.
+The tests cover almost all of the application logic.
+Address any issues before continue the development.

-5. Run the application with `ASPNETCORE_ENVIRONMENT={ENV} dotnet run`.
+6. Run the application with `ASPNETCORE_ENVIRONMENT={ENV} dotnet run`.
 The application should keep running in the foreground.
 The foreground logging shows the connection details.

 When using VS Code the 'debug' section should list all the applications.
 Just run the application (or hit F5).

 ## Configuration

 See the `contrib/etc/_appsettings.{ENV}.json` directory for configuration files for each environment.
-You can copy these configuration files to the project source directory.
+You can copy these configuration files to the project source directory (`src/{project}`).

 ## Using the application